Judiciary of Indonesia: Judges

-Aside from regular judges, there exist Hakim Ad hoc or Ad hoc Judges, retired judges who have the judicial experience and skill to be appointed and assigned to hear cases in chambers for a certain period of times.
+Aside from regular judges, there are ad hoc judges (Indonesian: hakim ad hoc), retired judges who have the judicial experience and skill to be appointed and assigned to hear cases in chambers for a certain period of times.
 They are most prominently assigned to the human rights courts, due to the nature of the cases, which might involve active state and government officials, and the ad hoc judges' authority may eliminate any conflict of interests.

 Judges decide cases based on statutory law.
 If there is no applicable statutes, judges must apply unwritten law and decide cases with wisdom and full responsibility to God.